johnnyguitarFP/deadmatterdedisetup/README.md

 * UDP/TCP 7777 - Dead Matter 1
 * UDP/TCP 7778 - Dead Matter 2

+# Common Issues

+* Currently due to a bug, you must log into a Steam client that owns a copy of Dead Matter at least once in order to start the dedicated server.
+You can log out after logging into the client once.
+It is not confirmed if you can restart the machine after logging out and reboot the server without having to log back into a client.

 # Server Config

 The server configuration can be changed via editing the config `.ini` files located in `[ServerInstallDirectory]/deadmatter/Saved/Config/WindowsServer`.
 The file, section, and variable to change depends on the variable being modified.